If you're planning a destination bachelorette party, this bustling city in South Carolina is the place to go.

 Where to Eat and Drink: The Ordinary

-Pollak recommends visiting The Ordinary for their crispy oyster sliders, which are "amazing with a rum cocktail."
+Visit The Ordinary for their crispy oyster sliders and a delicious rum cocktail.
 The American seafood brasserie, located in an old bank, also serves up the freshest catches from local and regional fishermen and crabbers, making for an authentic Charleston dining experience.

 Where to Eat and Drink: Hominy Grill

-Photography: Courtesy of Butcher & Bee11 of 20
+Photography: Courtesy of Butcher & Bee12 of 24

 Where to Eat and Drink: Butcher & Bee